Top 10 Waterfalls in Austria

 1. Krimml Falls, Salzburg

 The Krimml Falls (Krimmler Wasserfälle) in the Hohe Tauern National Park are the tallest in Austria and among the highest in Europe, dropping a total of 380 metres in three main tiers on the Krimmler Ache.
-A well-graded path climbs alongside the full height with numerous viewing platforms, gaining about 400 metres over the walk.
-Glacier-fed, they peak in June and July with enormous spray.
+The three steps measure roughly 140 metres, 100 metres, and 140 metres respectively, cascading through dense spruce forest on the south flank of the Salzach valley.
+A well-graded path — the Wasserfallweg — climbs alongside the full height with numerous viewing platforms, gaining about 400 metres of elevation over a 4.5-kilometre ascent taking roughly two to two-and-a-half hours up.
+Glacier-fed from the Krimmler Kees at the head of the valley, the falls peak in June and July with enormous spray that soaks visitors at close platforms even on dry days.
+The nearest village is Krimml itself, a 45-minute drive from Mittersill and around two hours from Salzburg city.
+Entry to the national park waterfall path carries a modest fee.
+The falls can be combined with a further walk up to the Krimmler Tauern pass or the Krimmler Achental for a full-day outing.

 2. Golling Falls, Salzburg